gabrielhumpire/gabrielhumpire.github.io/content/authors/admin/_index.md

 ## About Me

-Computer vision researcher and ML engineer with 15+ years of experience - from publishing in top medical imaging journals to deploying production AI systems in medical diagnostics, drone delivery, and industrial inspection.
+Computer vision researcher and ML engineer with 15+ years of experience, from publishing in top medical imaging journals to deploying production AI systems in medical diagnostics, drone delivery, and industrial inspection.

-PhD from Radboud University Medical Center (world's **#2-ranked ML lab** for medical imaging), with research **cited over 2,200 times** on Google Scholar.
+PhD from Radboud University Medical Center (world's #2-ranked ML lab for medical imaging), with research cited over 2600 times on Google Scholar.
 Winner of Brazil's national COVID-19 CT segmentation challenge.
-Currently working as **Senior AI Researcher at AstraZeneca** and ML Consultant at Deep Design Systems.
+Currently working as Senior AI Researcher at AstraZeneca and ML Consultant at Deep Design Systems.

 Proven track record taking projects end-to-end: from requirements and R&D through training, optimisation, and deployment on embedded hardware (Jetson AGX Xavier, TensorRT, Docker).
 Expertise spans medical imaging, autonomous drone vision, diffusion models, NeRFs, and LLM fine-tuning.